Parents as Teachers

 The Parents As Teachers program serves:

-Families that reside in Bannock and Power Counties
+Families that reside in Power, Bannock, and Bingham Counties.

 Southeastern Idaho Public Health